Sleepy4k/laravel-warga-plus/README.md

 # Laravel Warga Plus

-This project is a
+This project is a web application built using the Laravel framework.
+It provides a user-friendly dashboard for both users and administrators to manage reports, settings, and content.

 ## Overview

 ### User Dashboard

-- User can see their dashboard to see and create a report.
-- Submit their spesific task easily only with some step on submission form
+- A simple and intuitive interface for users to submit and track reports.
+- Users can create new reports, view the status of their existing reports, and manage their profile.
+- Responsive design ensures accessibility across various devices.

 ### Admin Dashboard